PARIJAH DIARIES 13

 It wasn’t fun, exactly, but I wouldn’t have missed it.
 A bad trip is still a trip; and quite a trip at that.

 My friend Jim worries about me doing this.
-Jim makes fine guitars; I call him the Just Artisan; he’s always saying ‘I’m just an artisan, but…’ before coming out with something incredibly profound.
-He tells me I’ve got an angel watching over me, so he shouldn’t worry too much.
+Jim makes fine guitars; I call him the Just Artisan; he’s always saying ‘I’m just an artisan, but…’ before coming out with something strange and profound.
+He tells me I’ve got an angel watching over me, and if that’s true then he shouldn’t worry about me too much.
 But he thinks psychedelics are dangerous.
 And you know what, Jim?
 You’re right.
 I just found out.

-At the same time, something else was coming on too, something beautiful — a lightning storm out over the bay as it got dark.
-No rain or wind, not on this side of the bay anyway, just the sky cracking and crackling over the ocean, and me with the mushrooms coming on, thinking, this is going to be amazing, and then —
+At the same time, something else was starting too, something beautiful — a lightning storm out over the bay just as it was getting dark.
+No rain or wind, not on this side of the bay anyway, just the sky cracking and crackling over the ocean, and me with the mushrooms coming on, thinking, this is going to rock, and then —

 A demon.